AltropInc/alt/doc/script/MemberClass.md

 ## Inheritance of Member Classes

 A member class `A` can be inherited only by another member class `B` only if the enclosing class of `B` is the same as or is a subclass of the enclosing class of `A`.
-However, top-level class or a meta class does not have this restriction.
+However,a  top-level class or a meta class does not have this restriction.

 Here is the example of the same enclosing class:
 ```altscript